top of page

 Publications

 Winkler-Schor, Lilith.
-Forthcoming.
+2025.
 "Spatial Imaginaries and Propertied Realities: Understanding how Property and Highway Planning are Tangled up in Urban Planning’s Whiteness Problem."
-Critical Planning Journal.
+Critical Planning 28 (1)

-Lilith is an Urban Planning PhD student at UCLA's Luskin School of Public Affairs.
-Her research broadly examines how the field of urban planning is attempting to reimagining itself as a field of racial justice in light of its legacy as a political tool to serve Whiteness.
-As the field attempts to tackle more complex social issues, she is particularly interested in how urban planning institutions are leveraging arts and culture to develop more responsive and just urban planning methods.
+Lilith is an Urban Planning PhD student at UCLA's Luskin School of Public Affairs whose work sits at the intersection of urban planning theory and history, just governance, and placemaking.
+Currently, her research examines how the field of urban planning is attempting to reimagining itself as a field of racial justice in light of its legacy as a political tool to serve Whiteness.
+She is particularly interested in how urban planning institutions are leveraging arts and culture to develop more responsive and just urban planning methods and governance structures.

-Her doctoral research examines the federal Reconnecting Communities program as an example of how the transportation planning sector is working to acknowledge and redress the past racial harms of the highway interstate program.
+Her doctoral research explores the federal Reconnecting Communities program as an example of how the transportation planning sector is working to acknowledge and redress the past racial harms of the highway interstate program.
 She hopes to contribute deeper understanding on how planners are conceptualizing past racial harms, how agencies are attempting to deliver repair, and how issues of retrospective justice can be understood through a spatial frame.
-She also is collaborating with Dr. Regan Patterson (UCLA) to examine how and why communities are selecting highway removal or highway caps in their efforts to reconnect their communities.
+Lilith also collaborates closely with Dr. Regan Patterson (Director of UCLA's Engineering Environmental Justice Lab) to examine urban highway policy and its implications for racial and retrospective justice.

 Her doctoral research builds on her master's thesis, titled Creatively Transforming Transportation: collaborating with artists to promote equitable engagement and racial redress, which examined how two transportation agencies embedded artists into projects working to address complex transportation issues.
 She found that artists' approaches aligned well with tenets of reparative planning, offering a potential avenue for operationalizing these theoretical dimensions within an institutional context.